Mosaic-Chain/mosaic-chain/README.md

 they are not available in your package manager.

 A `flake.nix` file is also included using which a complete development environment can be spawned.
-It also serves as a complete list of dependencies together with `toolchain.toml`.
+It also serves as a complete list of dependencies together with `rust-toolchain.toml`.

 ### Setup git hooks